Do You Know How Assistance Dogs Help People with Disabilities?

 For many individuals living with all sorts of disabilities and health conditions, it can be a real struggle to complete even basic daily tasks that most people barely give a thought to.
-Also, many worry about potentially life-threatening symptoms or effects of their condition on a daily basis.
+Also, many worry about potentially life-threatening symptoms or the effects of their condition on a daily basis.

-Each assistance dog is highly trained to perform specific tasks that benefit their handler.
+Each assistance dog is highly trained to perform specific tasks that benefit its handler.
 That means each one is trained slightly differently based on the circumstances.
-Because of this, and because there’s such an incredible number of tasks these animals can be taught, there’s a lot of variety as to what each individual assistance dog does.
+Because of this, and because there's such an incredible number of tasks these animals can be taught, there's a lot of variety as to what each individual assistance dog does.

-However, there are lots of common responsibilities within each type of assistance dog (there are three classes of assistance dogs).
-So below we’ll take a quick general look at how assistance dogs help people with disabilities.
+However, there are lots of common responsibilities within each type of assistance dog (there are three classes of assistance dogs.)
+So below, we'll take a quick general look at how assistance dogs help people with disabilities.

 Who Can Benefit from an Assistance Dog?

-The three types of assistance dogs can be a life-changing help to individuals—children and adults—with a wide variety of disabilities.
+The three types of assistance dogs can be a life-changing help to individuals-children and adults - with a wide variety of disabilities.
 For just some examples, they can benefit:

 - People who are blind or visually impaired